Marco5dev/jsonverse/SECURITY.md

 ## Code Review

 We take security seriously and conduct regular code reviews to identify and fix potential security vulnerabilities in our codebase.
 However, if you come across any security concerns or have suggestions, feel free to contact us.

-## Code of Conduct

-This project follows a [Code of Conduct](https://github.com/Marco5dev/jsonverse/blob/main/CODE_OF_CONDUCT.md).
-We expect all contributors and users to adhere to it to ensure a safe and respectful environment for everyone.

 Thank you for using the `jsonverse` package.
 Your security is our priority.